denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 seeks to visualize linkages between texts, is being held up by some as the next step in the evolution of textual studies.
-In all three of these methodological moments, I find a similar premise of emergence: the notion that order appears spontaneously as aggregate result of simple interactions at the level of the system.
+In all three of these methodological moments, I find a similar premise of emergence: the notion that order appears spontaneously as an aggregate result of simple interactions at the level of the system.
 I take the occasion of examining the hyperlinked essays of Gwern (a mysterious contemporary "researcher, self-experimenter, and writer") to further criticize what I call the "systems view" of literature, which elevates networks